hakeemyusuff/alx-low_level_programming/0x02-fuctions_nested_loops/README.md

-0-putchar.c - This program  prints _putchar, followed by a new line.
+0._putchar - This program prints _putchar.